-Camping Safety First!
+Camping Safety Tips!

 - Have a First Aid Kit stocked and readily available.

-An Ounce of Prevention
+Ounce of Prevention

-There are several camping essentials you should pack in your camping kit that could save you or your family members from getting ill from germ transmission, sunburn, insect bites and other minor injury setbacks.
+There are several camping essentials you should pack in your camping safety kit that could save you or your family members from getting sick or injured from germ transmission, sunburn, insect bites and other minor injury setbacks.

 Rendering First Aid

-And, we’ve heard it a million times; it’s all fun and games until someone gets hurt.
+And of course, we’ve heard it a million times; it’s all fun and games until someone gets hurt.
 Sometimes we get so engrossed in having fun that carelessness, clumsiness, and inattentiveness result in some sort of minor injury.

 First Aid Kit

-If you’re a hiker in rattlesnake country, you’ll want to include a snake bite kit and blister care, and if you’re a back-country backpacker, perhaps adding in a small splint or two and extra wraps.
+If you’re a hiker in rattlesnake country, you’ll want to include a tick removal set, snake bite kit and blister care bandages, and if you’re a back-country backpacker, perhaps adding in a small splint or two and first aid wraps.

 First aid kits can be purchased most anywhere and range in prices from $5-$100 or you can make your own designed specifically to your family’s needs.
 Whether you buy one already pre-stocked or assemble your own, make certain it has all the contents you may need.

-Importantly though, keep first aid kit contents, especially sharp tools, OTC’s and prescriptions out of children’s reach if they’ve not been properly trained on how to use them.
+Importantly though, keep first aid kit contents, especially sharp tools, OTC’s and prescriptions out of young children’s reach if they’ve not been properly trained on how to use them.

-More camping articles that may interest you…
+More RV camping safety articles that may interest you:

 Disclosure: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.